SharathSivamalaisamy/SharathSivamalaisamy/README.md

 # Hey there 👋 I'm Sharath

-Software engineer building real systems used by teams and products.
-I work on APIs, data pipelines, distributed components, and reliable software that solves real problems in production.
-I enjoy writing code that’s clear, dependable, and easy to collaborate on.

-I’m always learning new tools, exploring how systems behave at scale, and looking for opportunities where I can contribute meaningfully, grow quickly, and take ownership of work that matters.
+Software engineer learning by working on real systems.
+I’ve spent time building APIs, working with data, and contributing to production codebases, and I’m most interested in understanding how things actually work once they’re in use.
+I’m looking for opportunities where I can keep learning, take on more responsibility, and grow through real-world problems.

 ---